state-of-the-art/NyanSync/README.md

-# NyanSync
+# NyanShare

 Sharing platform to face your files in the web.

-Originally based on [SyncThing](https://syncthing.net/) but could be used to share any source through your server or redirect to original sources.
+Originally based on [Syncthing](https://syncthing.net/) but could be used to share any source through your server or redirect to original sources.
 Will protect your files by token, user/pass, tls etc.

+* **NyanShare** - application to share your data with anyone
+* **NyanSync** - system to sync & share your files, combining NyanShare and Syncthing

 *WARNING:* development still in progress.